Systemwide honor highlights outstanding leadership in research, teaching and service

 BOSTON — Joya Misra, Professor of Sociology and Public Policy and Director of the Institute for Social Science Research at the University of Massachusetts Amherst, has been awarded the 2022 Roy J. Zuckerberg Endowed Leadership Chair for her research and teaching focused on social inequality, including inequalities by gender and gender identity, race, ethnicity, sexuality, nationality, citizenship, parenthood status, and educational level.
 Her work is aimed at developing equitable solutions that prioritize societal needs.

-Established in 2005 by UMass Lowell alumnus and former senior director of Goldman Sachs, Roy J. Zuckerberg, the Zuckerberg Prize recognizes faculty and staff across the UMass system for leadership in helping the university accomplish its goals.
+Established in 2005 by UMass Lowell alumnus and former senior director of Goldman Sachs Roy J. Zuckerberg, the Zuckerberg Chair/Prize recognizes faculty and staff across the 5-campus UMass system for leadership in helping the university accomplish its goals.

-“I commend Rebecca for her outstanding contributions to the university and society,” said President Meehan.
-“Through her important work at the Sustainable Solutions Lab, she is putting the needs of the region’s underserved communities front and center.”
+“I commend Dr. Misra for her outstanding contributions to the university,” said President Meehan.
+“Through her impressive work at UMass Amherst, she is developing the actual actions we can take to create more equitable societies and workplaces.”

 Professor Misra’s work primarily falls into the subfields of race/gender/class, political sociology, work & labor, family, and welfare states.
 She is also a methodologist, who uses a wide variety of qualitative, quantitative, and comparative methods.

 She was recently elected the 115th President of the American Sociological Association (ASA).